 Step 4: Let it dry

-- Don’t paint all the way to the bottom of your vase if it’s sitting on a table–it will get stuck and the paint will come off.
-Instead, once your coat is dry, turn the vase upside to get the bottom and the edges.
+- Don’t paint all the way to the bottom of your vase if it’s sitting on a table–it will get stuck and the paint will peel off.
+Instead, like the photo below, leave some space on the bottom.
+Once your coat is dry, turn the vase upside to get the sections you missed.

 - Only paint when it’s completely wet or completely dry.
 If you overwork it too much after the paint starts drying, you’ll get weird lumps.
-They’re especially visible since glass is such a smooth surface.
+And they’ll be especially visible since glass is such a smooth surface.

-How to Do the Baking Soda and Paint Trick
+How to Paint Glass Vases with Baking Soda and Paint

 Simply pour a little bit of paint into a container and add some baking soda.
-This is probably a 4:1 of paint ratio–but you can change that depending on the results below and the results you are looking for.
+I recommend about a 4:1 of paint ratio–but you can change that depending on the results you want.

 You can also see how un-technically I add my baking soda in the video at the bottom of this post.